osrf/gazebo_tutorials/ros2_overview/tutorial.md

 > For ROS 1, see
   [ROS integration overview](/tutorials?tut=ros_overview).

-Gazebo is a stand-alone application which can be used independently of ROS or ROS 2.
-The integration of Gazebo with either ROS version is done through a set of packages called [gazebo\_ros\_pkgs](https://github.com/ros-simulation/gazebo_ros_pkgs).
+Gazebo-classic is a stand-alone application which can be used independently of ROS or ROS 2.
+The integration of Gazebo-classic with either ROS version is done through a set of packages called [gazebo\_ros\_pkgs](https://github.com/ros-simulation/gazebo_ros_pkgs).
 These packages provide a bridge between Gazebo's C++ API and transport system,